-The 2024-2025 Annual Action Plan is the fourth year of the current Five-Year Consolidated Plan 2021 - 2025.
-The past year continues to be challenging due to the economic hardships because of the pandemic and the market conditions reflected in local rent increases.
+The 2025-2026 Annual Action Plan is the fifth and final year of the current Five-Year Consolidated Plan 2021 - 2025.
+The past year was challenging due to the economic hardships as we continue to work through the economic hardships of the pandemic and the market conditions reflected in local rent increases.
 Polk County CDBG funds have primarily been used for public infrastructure improvement projects such as sidewalk improvements, drainage improvements, and recreational facilities improvements in eligible low-income areas.
-Several projects are phased infrastructure projects and are planned to be completed during the Polk County 2021 to 2025 Five Year Consolidated Planning cycle and may be considered for the upcoming 2024-2025-year planning cycle.
+Several projects are phased infrastructure projects and are planned to be completed during the Polk County 2021 to 2025 Five Year Consolidated Planning cycle and may be considered for the upcoming 2025-2026-year planning cycle.

-The county recognizes the need to concentrate revitalization efforts in targeted areas to provide results that are coordinated, tangible, and visible to the community.
+The County recognizes the need to concentrate revitalization efforts in targeted areas to provide results that are coordinated, tangible, and visible to the community.
 Polk County has identified local target areas in unincorporated Polk County such as the Bradley Junction Neighborhood, Wabash Neighborhood, and Crystal Lake Park.
 Other areas include Rifle Range Road, near Bomber Road to Eagle Lake Loop Road in the Wahneta Community, and our municipal partner cities.
 On an as needed basis the Housing and Neighborhood Development Office collaborates with the County Office of Planning and Land Development on local community planning efforts.

-Because the need for infrastructure improvements and public facilities are so great in unincorporated Polk County as well as the low- and moderate-income portions of our partner cities, the Polk County CDBG program remains committed to providing funding for necessary infrastructure improvement projects.
-In addition to infrastructure improvements CDBG funds are also used to provide public services to eligible agencies that provide services for youth, seniors, persons with disabilities, persons with metal illness and homeless populations.
+Because the need for infrastructure improvements and public facilities are so great a need in unincorporated Polk County, the Polk County CDBG program remains committed to providing funding for necessary infrastructure improvement projects.
+In addition to infrastructure improvements CDBG funds are also used to provide public services to eligible agencies that provide services for youth, seniors, people with disabilities, persons with mental illness and homeless populations.
 CDBG funds are also used for demolition of blighted structures and emergency minor repairs of owner-occupied units.

-In the post pandemic atmosphere, the current Action Plan for October 1, 2024, to September 30, 2025, continues to address three Consolidated Plan Goals.
+In the post pandemic atmosphere, the current Action Plan for October 1, 2025, to September 30, 2026, continues to address three Consolidated Plan Goals.
 The first goal addressed is Affordable Housing which is met by completing emergency repairs to owner-occupied low-income housing units, providing substantial repairs which may include reconstruction of a house, and by using CDBG funds to support the Case Management for the provision of Tenant-Based Rental Assistance (TBRA) for elderly and disabled clients.
 The second goal addressed is providing for a Suitable Living Environment/Quality of Life.
 This goal was met this year by completing needed infrastructure improvements in various target areas in the low-income communities in Polk County.
 Our Municipal Partners complete projects that address infrastructure and public facilities improvements.
 This goal is also met by reducing blighting influences on a spot basis countywide.
-The third goal addressed is expanding the Economic Opportunity/Self Sufficiency.
+The third goal addressed is expanding the Economic Opportunity/Self Sufficiency through Public Services dollars.
 Public Services dollars are expended on programs through our subrecipients to provide job skills training and promote employment opportunities for low-income residents.

-As we plan for the upcoming 2024-2025 Annual Action Plan the affordable housing needs, quality of life, and self-sufficiency remain high priorities.
+As we prepare the upcoming 2025-2026 Annual Action Plan, the affordable housing needs, quality of life, and self-sufficiency remain high priorities.
 Approved projects and activities reflect addressing these goals in the upcoming year.